slash4-de/openstack/source/day3.rst

 Follow this procedure to upload an image to a project:

-Log in to the dashboard.
+Log in to the dashboard as you did before.

-From the CURRENT PROJECT on the Project tab, select the appropriate project.

-On the Project tab, open the Compute tab and click Images category.
+Under the project tab, go to compute and click on images..

-A page shown in below sceenshot will be displayed:
+This will display the images page as displayed in the screenshot below:

 |image1|

 Click Create Image.

-The Create An Image dialog box appears.
+The 'Create An Image' dialog box appears.

 Enter the following values:

 	a.
-Name	Enter a name for the image.
+Name		A meaningful name for the image

 	b.
 Description	Enter a brief description of the image.

 	c.
-Image Source	Choose the image source from the dropdown list.
-Your choices are Image Location and Image File.

-	d.
-Image File or Image Location	Based on your selection for Image Source, you either enter the location URL of the image in the Image Location field, or browse for the image file on your file system and add it.
+Image Source	Choose an image source.
+This could be "Image Location"  or "Image File". .
+If  you are downloading from Internet then select Image location otherwise if you are loading it from local disk then select image file.

 	e.
-Format	Select the image format (for example, QCOW2) for the image.
+Format		This is the image format either qcow2 or raw..

 Below screenshot depicts the steps: